wp-plugins/flexytalk-widget/2.3/readme.txt

 == Description ==
 Impress your website visitors and convert them into loyal customers.
 FlexyTalk integrates with your current IM app and mobile phone.
 No software downloads nor complicated chat dashboards.

 * **New!
-FACEBOOK Integration:** You are a few clicks away of bringing our live chat solution to your FACEBOOK fan page.
+FACEBOOK Integration:** You are a few clicks away from bringing our live chat solution to your FACEBOOK fan page.
 Maximize Facebook's potential for new sales and leads.

 * Once you place the plugin on your site, you're automatically given our **FREE FOR EVER** account.
 There's no limit on the number of chats you can answer and the account never expires.